tv516/Audio-Processor/README.md

 # Audio-Processor
-Using VHDL/Verilog to design and implement an 8-bit audio processor that supported four 8-bit instructions.
+Using Hardware Description Language to design and implement an 8-bit audio processor that supported four 8-bit instructions(play,pause,stop,and seek).